-All application materials should be mailed to: email@example.com
+All application materials should be emailed to: email@example.com

-The Hiring Committee will review applications on an ongoing basis.
+The Hiring Committee reviews applications on an ongoing basis.

 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
 The Vector Institute encourages applications from all qualified individuals, including women, members of visible minorities, indigenous peoples and persons with disabilities.